 Companies almost always release their Earnings outside of the normal market hours.
 In theory, this timing is to give investors a chance to thoroughly understand the Earnings before the market opens the next day.
 However, savvy institutional investors often act as soon as possible on Earnings information If a company beats or misses the consensus forecast, the stock's price often moves rather quickly in the pre- or post-market session so by the time the main market opens, the price has already shifted.

 Most brokers now offer pre- and post-market trading to all of their clients.
 Check with your own broker for the fine print about how they operate during these sessions.
+Check out our blog post on how to profit during the extended hour sessions.

 Whether you are a stock-trading rookie or a seasoned veteran, it literally pays to carefully choose your stock broker.
 It all begins by knowing how much trading you will be doing and how much help you will need.
 When you are ready to pick, simply search the Internet for "How to pick a stock broker" and a wide variety of advice will be presented.